 Students may earn credit for college-equivalent education acquired through prior schooling, work, or other life experiences.
 Such prior learning must be comparable to CCD courses or curricula and must relate to the student's educational objectives.
-Prior Learning Assessment Credit may be earned through standardized tests, challenge exams, published guides or portfolio assessment.
+Prior Learning Assessment Credit may be earned through standardized tests, challenge exams, published guides, or portfolio assessment.
+Students must have applied to CCD and declared a major.
+PLAC will only be awarded for courses in a student's declared degree or certificate.